AmnElDawla/OasisPro/README.md

 ![](image/Image18.PNG)

-After pulling the files, you will be able to push your newly created commit to the repository using `git push origin main` as seen in the image below (remember that your password is the personal access token you created in your Github account and not your actual password).
+After pulling the files, you will be able to push your newly created commit to the repository using `git push origin main` or `git push -u origin main` as seen in the image below (remember that your password is the personal access token you created in your Github account and not your actual password).

 ![](image/Image19.PNG)